Our ProgramWe create a path to social and academic growth.

 At The Burkard School, we know that no two kids are the same.
 Our teachers and behavior specialists work hard to develop honest and open relationships with students so that they can reframe student differences in terms of the unique strengths that each student brings to the learning community.
 Teachers help students to hone and develop their strengths and weaknesses through authentic, hands-on, highly personalized learning experiences.

-With a student-teacher ratio of 5:1 and an intimate classroom setting, teachers are able to utilize a unique blend of flexibility and predictability that allows individuals to thrive within their learning community.
+With a student-teacher ratio of 5:1 in the elementary school/6:1 in the middle school, teachers are able to utilize a unique blend of flexibility and predictability that allows individuals to thrive within their learning community.
 The small class sizes and integrated behavioral support allow teachers to be responsive to individual differences in ability, interest, and rate of academic progress.
 Teachers differentiate learning content continuously as they develop lesson plans and attend to needs in real time, making sure all students engage with content at the level that is “just right” for each individual.

 This model also enables teachers to deliver engaging project-based lessons against the backdrop of a highly structured predictable environment.
 Students are explicitly taught to understand their weekly schedule, the elements of daily lessons in each subject, and expected behaviors during academic time.
 At the start of each year, each classroom community works together to craft classroom norms and these are promoted throughout the year through positive reinforcement from the teacher and behavior specialist.